Frequently Ask Questions

 How Safe is my trip?

 Our trips take place in wilderness environments where rivers, weather and wildlife can be unpredictable.
 Our primary goal is to minimize risk but there are inherent risks that cannot be entirely avoided without changing the nature of an outdoor adventure.
 Our trips involve physical exertion and exposure to the elements including cold water and the potential for heat, sun, wind, rain and snow.
 Each participant on an SGE trip must take an active role in their own safety.
 You will likely encounter wilderness conditions that you are unfamiliar with.
 You must pay attention and be aware of your surroundings.
 Even a non-life threatening injury/illness in a wilderness setting can become a major emergency and can alter the nature of the trip and potentially endanger the entire group.
 By joining one of our trips and signing the Assumption of Risk form, you are acknowledging all of the risks described in that document.
 Contact our reservations staff to assist you in picking a trip that fits your personal comfort level.
+Click Here for information about additional potential hazards associated with a whitewater rafting excursion.

 What Does Sheri Griffith Expeditions Require of their Guides?